next-theme/theme-next-docs/source/docs/getting-started/installation.md

 ...
 ```

 For example, you want to switch on `v8.0.0` tagged release version.
-Input the following command:
+Run the following command:

 ```bash
 $ git checkout tags/v8.0.0